-Lori Murphy: Okay.
-In your book you introduced us to a four-part code that leads to inspirational conversations.
-They are be present, be personal, be passionate, and be purposeful.
-I think what you are just talking about is a little bit of the be present.
+Lori: Okay.
+In your book, you talk about and introduce us to a four-part code that leads to inspirational conversations.
+They are: be present, be personal, be passionate, and be purposeful.
+And I think that what you were just talking about is a little bit of the be present.
 So let's continue on there.
-What does it really look like to be present and how can leaders demonstrate that beyond what you've already said?
+What does it really look like to be present, and how can leaders demonstrate that beyond what you've already said?

-Kristi Hedges: Well, some of the findings here will go into the category of too simple to be true, but in fact it actually doesn't take that much to be present.
-Again because we don't experience it very much in the workplace, when it happens, it's sort of like the brakes go screech and all of a sudden the conversation feels different.
+Kristi: Well, some of the findings here were...would go into the category of too simple to be true.
+But, in fact, it actually doesn't take that much to be present.
+Again, because we don't experience it very much in the workplace, when it happens it's sort of like the brakes go screech!
+And you know all of a sudden the conversation feels different.

 The first thing to understand is just the impact of your focus.
 And we just talked about that.
-I call it often a red blinking light.
-I think about our attention, especially as a leader, is like a red blinking light going to the organization.
-And when we give our focus, things become more important.
-So just that gesture, it has weight.
-An understanding that it has weight.
-It can be as simple as finding a space to give somebody your full attention, turning off distractions like your phone and stepping away from email.
+I call it often a red-blinking light.
+So we think about, sort of, our attention, especially as a leader, is like a red-blinking light going through the organization.
+And when we give our focus things become more important.
+So just that gesture it has weight and understanding that it has weight.

-There was a great study that came out from Virginia Tech when I was writing the book and, as a Hokie, I was particularly attuned to it - which said that even having a phone on the table in front of you turned off, no noise during a conversation changes the conversation.
-In fact, there's less empathy communicated in the conversation just because the phone is sitting there unused.
-So if we think we're doing that, that's a big favor to the conversation.
+It can be as simple as finding a space to give somebody your full attention, turning off distractions like your phone, stepping away from email.
+There was a great study that came out from Virginia Tech when I was writing the book, and as a Hokie I was particularly attuned to it, which said that even having a phone on the table in front of you, turned off, no noise during a conversation, changes the conversation.
+And, in fact, there is less empathy communicated in the conversation just because that phone is sitting there unused.
+And so we think that we're doing that as a big favor to the conversation.
 We need to get it off the table entirely.

-Also one of the things, a piece of research that came out during this space which I thought was really fascinating, was if we want to be more present, we're more likely to do that if we just say we're going to be more present.
-So if I come into our conversations and say, Lori, this interview we're having today is the most important thing for the next hour for me so let's make great use of it and be fully here, just by saying that changes how we communicate.
+And also one of the pieces of research that came out during this phase which I thought was really fascinating was that if we want to be more present, we're more likely to do that if we just say that we are going to be more present.
+So if I come into our conversation and say, "Lori, this interview we're having today is the most important thing for the next hour for me, so let's make great use of it and be fully here."
+Just my saying that changes how we communicate.

-Lori Murphy: So it's like setting the intention and verbalizing it is important.
+Lori: So it's like setting the intention and verbalizing it is important.

-Kristi Hedges: It's saying a commitment out loud.
-Psychologically we're also more likely to step into our commitments if we voice them.
+Kristi: It's saying a commitment out loud, and psychologically we're also more likely to step into our commitments if we voice them.

-Lori Murphy: Interesting.
-Another concept you write about in the book is called earned dogmatism.
-This is fascinating to me.
-That as people gain more expertise, they become less open-minded and less present.
-As you can imagine, the federal judiciary is full of seasoned leaders with a lot of experience and a lot of expertise.
+Lori: Interesting.
+Another concept you write about in the book, is called "Earned Dogmatism."
+And this is fascinating to me.
+As people gain more expertise they become less openminded and less present.
+And as you can imagine the federal judiciary is full of seasoned leaders with a lot of experience and a lot of expertise.
 So how can we avoid falling prey to this?